dcunited001/dcunited001.github.io/_posts/2016-07-11-consciousness-as-a-continuum.md

 interacted.
 And because there were so many more interactions at the beginning, then nearly every particle should already be entangled with all others, to some degree.
 I don't know how long entanglement really persists though.
+This Quantum Web is born out of the concept of everconnectedness I introduced above.

+The degree of the history of interactions that are maintained is a question I wish I could shout at a group of MIT freshmen.
+Because they could probably tell me.
+And yes, I would probably shout this question at a crowd of people at MIT.
+Hey, when you want to freaking know the answer, you want to know! *I HAVE QUESTIONS, PEOPLE!* And they are hard!
+It's like going to the bathroom.
+Sometimes you just gotta know.

 If it holds, then everything is like this Quantum Web of particles, which is a graph where every particle's state is describable by its product of previous interactions.
 The graph can be arranged in a few ways and reoriented to help find paths/trees for one specific particle.
 You could try to identify the specific particles that form it's interactions and all the dependencies as well.
 Particles which do not have quantum effects like this could be combined to form "new" particles, which do not have such dependencies ... maybe.

-interconnectedness of things:
-- everconnectedness (everything has always been intrinsicly linked since the beginning)
-  - though, admittedly, i don't understand the rules behind such a quantum web of connection

 life is the inevitability that entropy will push matter to self